Tulunids: Ahmad ibn Tulun

-Ahmad ibn Ṭūlūn was a member of the mostly Central Asian Turkish guard formed initially in Baghdad, then later settled in Samarra, upon its establishment as the seat of the caliphate by al-Mu'tasim.
-In 254/868, Ibn Tulun was sent to Egypt as resident governor by Bāyakbāk (d.
-256/870), the representative of the Abbasid caliph al-Muʿtazz.
+In contrast to numerous Turkish guard commanders, Ahmad ibn Tulun demonstrated a profound respect and reverence for the Caliph, both in his presence and in discourse.
+Following the exile of Caliph al-Musta'in to Wasit due to his conflict with al-Mu'tazz and the Turks, the latter permitted Ahmad to accompany him, thereby becoming his companion in captivity.
+This decision, and the Turks' acceptance of Ahmad as the Caliph's companion, was likely the result of the trust he had established with all parties.
+Ahmad ibn Tulun demonstrated his reliability by treating Caliph al-Musta'in with respect and refusing to comply with a request from Qabiha, the mother of al-Mu'tazz, to assassinate him in exchange for the governorship of Wasit.
+Ahmad's response was unequivocal: "I will never resort to the act of killing a Caliph with whom I have pledged my allegiance and taken solemn oaths."
+He facilitated the safe delivery of the Caliph to his adversaries, fully cognizant of the inevitable outcome that awaited him.

+Ahmad ibn Tulun's stance greatly impressed the Turks, who admired his piety and wisdom, thereby elevating him in their eyes.
+As a consequence, the young man was regarded as a potential leader, and he gained significant esteem among the people of Baghdad.

 Ibn Tulun promptly established a financial and military presence in the province of Egypt by establishing an independent Egyptian army and taking over the management of the Egyptian and Syrian treasuries.
 In 877, troops of the caliphate were sent against him, due to his insufficient payment of tribute.
 Ahmad ibn Tulun, however, maintained his power, and took Syria the following year.

 His reign of more than ten years allowed him to leave behind a well-trained military, a stable economy and an experienced bureaucracy to oversee the state affairs.
-He appointed his son, Ḵh̲umārawayh, as the heir.
+He appointed his son, Khumārawayh, as the heir.